 Camera Settings for Low Key Photography

-Please have a look at the Low Key Black and White photo of the Crested Kingfisher (given below).
+Please have a look at the Low Key Black and White photo of the Crested Kingfisher bird (given below).
 See how a Histogram will look for a low key photograph.
 Majority of the area is occupied by Dark tones.
 So, Histogram shifts to the left side for a low key image.

 Infographic : Low Key Photography Technique

-You can see that the picture had become more dramatic by using the low key technique.
+You can see that the picture has become more dramatic by using the low key technique.
 Otherwise, it would look like just a normal photo.
 So, don’t wait, Start shooting low key images with natural light.